mHealth-Research-Group/audio-processing/README.md

 - `-o, --output`: Custom output file path (optional)
 - `--min-duration-on`: Minimum duration for speech regions in seconds (default: 0.1)
 - `--min-duration-off`: Minimum duration for non-speech regions in seconds (default: 0.1)
+- `--analyze-speakers`: Analyze and report if multiple speakers are detected
+- `--speaker-analysis-only`: Only analyze speakers without processing the file
+- `--detailed-analysis`: Use detailed direct model analysis for speaker detection (more accurate but slower)
+- `--generate-timeline`: Generate JSON timeline with speaker analysis
+- `--timeline-output`: Path for timeline JSON file (default: input_filename_timeline.json)

 ### Help